darkroomengineering/migro/README.md

 ACCESS_TOKEN = This is the CMA access token of contentful, watch out is not the same as the other APIs.
 ENVIRONMENT_ID = The Environment ID from the space we are migrating into.
 SPACE_ID = The Space ID of the Contentful organization.

+### Only use this if migrating from one Contentful Organization to other
+### These are the environment and space ID from the Organization that has the data to migrate
+EXTERNAL_ENVIRONMENT_ID=The Environment ID from the space we are migrating from.
+EXTERNAL_SPACE_ID=The Space ID of the Contentful organization we are migrating from.
 ```

 - Posible Configuration: